-This set of instructions helps you to configure SQL Diagnostic Manager services in its own cluster.
+This set of instructions helps you to configure SQL Diagnostic Manager services in its own cluster using a Cluster Disk or Cluster Network shared folders.
 This option requires an available disk on the cluster to store the temporary files used by the SQLDM services.

-An available disk on the cluster can be any visible disk to all nodes in the cluster; including a network disk reachable via the UNC path.
+A For cluster disks, the available disk on the cluster can be any visible disk to all nodes in the cluster; including a network disk reachable via the UNC path.

-- 1. Launch Failover Cluster Manager on a node of the cluster.
-For more information on how to launch the Failover Cluster Manager, check Installing the Failover Cluster Feature and Tools in Windows Server 2012 - 2.
-Right-click on Role and select Create Empty Role - 3.
-Right-click on New Role and select Properties - 4.
-Specify a new name for the role and click OK - 5.
-Right-click on the Role, select Add Resource, and click Client Access Point - 6.
-When the New Resource Wizard opens, type an unique network name and an IP address, and click Next - 7.
-Click Next on the Confirmation screen - 8.
-Click Finish on the Summary screen - 9.
-Right-click on the Role and select Add Storage - 10.
-Select a disk, and click OK - 11.
-In File Explorer, create a folder to be used by SQLDM services on the disk that was added - 12.
-Open Registry Editor and navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Idera\SQLdm - 13.
-Right-click the SQLdm key, select New, click Key, and enter Default for the name - 14.
-Right-click the Default key, select new, click String Value, and enter DataPath for the name - 15.
-Double-click the string value and enter the path to the folder that was created for SQLDM services, click OK - 16.
-Go back to Failover Cluster Manager - 17.
-Right-click on the role, select Add Resource, and click Generic Service - 18.
-On the Select Service screen, select the SQLdm Collection Service, and click Next - 19.
-Click Next on the Confirmation screen - 20.
-Click Finish on the Summary screen - 21.
-Repeat steps 17-20 for the remaining SQLDM services: SQLdm Management Service, SQLdm Predictive Analytics Service, and SQLdm Rest Service - 22.
-Right-click on one of the added SQLDM services and select Properties - 23.
-Go to Dependencies tab and add the following resources: - a.
-Name - b.
-IP Address - c.
-Disk - 24.
-Click Apply and go to the General tab - 25.
-Check the box of Use network name for computer name, and click Apply - 26.
-Go to the Registry Replication tab, click Add, enter SOFTWARE\Idera\SQLdm\Default, and click OK
+- 1. Launch Failover Cluster Manager on a node of the cluster. - (i) For more information on how to launch the Failover Cluster Manager, check Installing the Failover Cluster Feature and Tools in Windows Server 2012 - 2.
+Right-click on Role and select Create Empty Role. - 3.
+Right-click on New Role and select Properties. - 4.
+Specify a new name for the role and click OK. - 5.
+Right-click on the Role, select Add Resource, and click Client Access Point. - 6.
+When the New Resource Wizard opens, type a unique network name and an IP address, and click Next. - 7.
+Click Next on the Confirmation screen. - 8.
+Click Finish on the Summary screen. - 9.
+Create a SQLdm DataPath: - a.
+For a Cluster Disk: - i.
+Right-click on the Role and select Add Storage. - ii.
+Select a disk, and click OK. - iii.
+In File Explorer, create a folder to be used by SQLDM services on the disk that was added.
+Eg. P:\SQLdmDataPath - b.
+For Cluster Network shared folder: - i.
+On your network shared folder create a folder for SQLdm and ensure it has writing access to this DataPath.